alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/DESCRIPTION.md

 ## Summary of Approach

 Internet-of-Things (IoT) fire alarms can be gradually introduced to phase out old fire alarm systems.
-These IoT fire alarms will include sensors that capture meaningful data, as detailed below.
+These IoT fire alarms will include sensors that capture meaningful data, which we detail below.
 The collected data can then be used to train a neural network model for fire detection.
 On top of that, if visuals of the site of incident are available, image classification can be employed to detect the presence of a fire more confidently.
 This can be done using Convolutional Neural Networks (CNN) to extract features from the images obtained by visual feeds.

 In order to prevent our model from making the wrong classification, we propose an N-gram like model to account for changes in the situation with respect to time.
 An N-gram like model would mean that probability is evaluated repeatedly, hence greatly reducing the possibility of wrong classifications.

 Apart from fire detection, gauging the severity of the fire is crucial as well.
 As we have finite resources and manpower for firefighting and lifesaving, it is imperative to use the appropriate amount of resources for any given situation.

 We propose the following idea to maximise the efficiency of allocation of resources.
 With data gathered from IoT sensors and selected environmental factors such as density of human traffic and location, we can use a neural network to help predict the level of threat posed by a fire while also mapping a safe evacuation route to allow victims to escape safely from the incident site.

 All in all, early and accurate detection of real fires play a pivotal role in the optimal deployment of resources and in minimising the potential loss of lives and infrastructure.